chenbry7/Data_Analytics_Engineering_Portfolio/Serious_Occurance_Report_Analysis/docs/VALIDATION.md

 ## Scope

 Validation covers the supplied synthetic snapshots, local SQL/SSIS execution, saved PBIX data/configuration and report screenshots.
-Live Power BI refresh and exhaustive interactive tests were not executed as part of this validation.
+Following the saved-file review, the project author confirmed successful Power BI Desktop refresh and full interactive acceptance.
+This closes the previously outstanding refresh and interaction acceptance items; the runtime result is author-confirmed rather than an independently rerun audit.
 Scheduling, concurrent ingestion, compatibility with unavailable production exports and completeness of upstream business records are not established by these checks.